tuftsdatalab/tuftsWorkshops/README.md

-# Tufts Tutorials
+# Tufts Workshops

-A Collection of Tufts Research Technology Tutorials
+A Collection of Tufts Research Technology Workshops